Linerre/gsuite-tools/sheet/CDL-helpers/README.md

 I created a GUI for automating all the steps above:
 ![Loan CDL](https://github.com/Linerre/gsuite-tools/blob/master/loan-CDL.png)

-The only needed information is the first three fields:
+The only required information is the first three fields:
 1. On which row the tilte is going to be loaned out?
 2. What's the patron's ID?
 3. Who is doing this operation?
 (Staff initials)